 Isabel Jordan writes because it’s the only profession that allows her to express her natural sarcasm and not be fired.
 She is a paranormal and contemporary romance author.
-Isabel lives in Indiana with her husband, eleven year-old son, a neurotic Shepherd mix, and a ginormous Great Dane mix who answers to the name Jerkface.
+Isabel lives in the US with her husband, teenage son, a neurotic Shepherd mix, and a ginormous Great Dane mix who answers to the name Jerkface.
 (Don't feel bad for him.
 He's really a jerk.)

 Now that the normal stuff is out of the way, here’s some weird-but-true facts that would never come up in polite conversation.
 Isabel Jordan: